edgedock/dcmartin/wan/README.md

 # `wan` - Wide-Area-Network monitoring service

-Monitors Internet access information as [Open Horizon][open-horizon] service; updates periodically (default `1800` seconds or 15 minutes).
+Monitors Internet access information as micro-service; updates periodically (default `1800` seconds or 15 minutes).
+This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

-## Open Horizon

-This service provides a LINUX container for the `wan` microservce.
-This container may be run locally using Docker as well as published to an [_Open Horizon_][open-horizon] exchange and any Docker registry.

 ## Use